Pigtou Tech Blog

 • Watching videos on YouTube

-• Streaming Netflix content
+• Streaming Netflix or Spotify content

 Upload Speed Lags Behind Advertised Speeds